Dr Nicola Reynolds

 About Dr Nicola Reynolds

 In the past two years, Nicola has led on a quality improvement project involving the development and implementation of a web-based platform to support young people with ADHD.
+She is now the Principal Clinical Psychologist / Clinical Lead for IND.

 Problem: This project addresses the challenge of delivering high quality and effective care to approximately 600-3000 children and young people with ADHD in the London Borough of Greenwich.
 There has been a 30% increase in referrals in the last year and the traditional model of face-to-face service delivery has presented challenges in meeting the National Institute for Health and Care Excellence’s clinical and quality standards.